jahorta/SALSA/Docs/Readme.md

 Instruction descriptions are flexible, in that certain modifiers can be used to display the result of parameters from the instruction, or even perform basic manipulation of those parameter values.

 * Displaying a parameter value -
 By enclosing a parameter name with greater and less than signs, e.g. \<offset\> for the parameter named offset, the text will be replaced by the result of the parameter.
-This is performed first, and can be used in other operations
+This is performed first, and its result can be used in other operations

 * Basic Operations -
 Certain basic operations are available: add, subtract, multiply, and link.
 These operations all use a similar syntax and take in two parameters and can read hex, float, or ints.
 The format of the first parameter determines the format of the output.